 It is important for any perspective building owner or tenant to understand that buildings are built in such a manner as to satisfy the building code requirements for its intended use.
-If for any reason, the tenant and/or use of that building or any portion thereof changes, the occupancy and permitting processes come into play.
-In all cases, new occupancy and/or permits must be obtained from the West County EMS & Fire Protection District PRIOR to occupying or modifying the space.
-Additionally, other jurisdictions such as St. Louis County and/or any applicable municipality will have similar but separate processes that must be followed.
+If for any reason, the use of that building or any portion thereof changes from its initial design use, the space must be evaluated by a registered architect to ensure that the building complies with the applicable codes.
+The building systems (water, electrical, mechanical, fire protection, etc.) should also be evaluated to determine if any changes are required to those systems for the proposed use.